Case study · Murcia, primary care

 § The rollout

-Room by room, an accessible health centre end to end.
+Room by room, an accessible health center end to end.

 § Timeline